Among other things, Pia works with: Strategic work with innovation, management, public-private innovation, new

 Paul is Communications Manager, the writing force on COI's publications as well as editor of the newsletter.
 His responsibilities include development of the website, newsletter and other of COI's public profiles including COI's efforts on social media.
 Paul has a journalism degree from the University of Southern Denmark and has a background as a freelancejournalist, where he among other publications has written for Jyllands-Posten, Kristeligt Dagblad and Fagbladet 3F.
 He is crazy about finding good stories about public innovation and sharing them with others.
 Originally from Southern Jutland and enthusiastic about communication, football and bad jokes.

 Marie is working with the Innovation Barometer, analysis and evaluation.
 She has experience working with analysis, evaluation and public sector development in Copenhagen Municipality and in Esbjerg Municipality.
 Loves working with statistics and is allergic to poorly done surveys (that is to be considered an industrial injury).
 Born and raised north of Copenhagen.
 Marie bakes industrial sized cakes whenever she has an excuse to do so, and has been watching Formula 1 since the days when Ferrari won championships.
 MSc in sociology from the University of Copenhagen in 2016.

-Didde is currently taking a masters degree in Business Administration and Communication at Copenhagen Business School.
+Didde has finished a masters degree in Business Administration and Communication at Copenhagen Business School.
 Previously, she has been sharing the good stories about Danish cycling solutions at the Danish Cyclists’ Federation and Cycling Embassy of Denmark.
 Didde grew up in Central Jutland, and due to the many late nights at Crazy Daisy she has lost the ability to listen to music without dancing.
 At COI, Didde assists with research- and communication tasks and seizes what is being thrown her way.